If not treated quickly enough, an ectopic pregnancy can be life threatening. So, what signs and symptoms should you be looking out for?

 - Pelvic inflammatory disease

-- Fertility treatment, like IVF, where embryos travel to the fallopian tube during the implantation stage
+- Fertility treatment, like home insemination or IVF, where embryos travel to the fallopian tube during the implantation stage.

 - Tubal surgery, like sterilisation or cancer removal